lbernache94/qa_guides/auto-connect-charles-script.md

 Once you re open the terminal just type use\_as\_example.sh and the script should be start running you can find a video of the expected behavior,

-Note: For X2 user be sure to do adb connect  before to run the script
+Note: For DUTx user be sure to do adb connect  before to run the script

-Note 2: Please wait two or three seconds after plug in its device (T2) and connect adb ip for X2 before run your script
+Note 2: Please wait two or three seconds after plug in its device and connect adb ip for DUT before run your script